 (also known as: blind obedience, the "team player" appeal, Nuremberg defense, divine authority [form of], appeal to/argument from blind authority)

-Description: Asserting that a proposition is true solely on the authority making the claim while extreme cases also ignore any counter evidence no matter how strong.
-The authority could be parents, a coach, a boss, a military leader, or a divine authority.
+Description: Asserting that a proposition is true solely on the authority making the claim.
+It is often the case that those who blindly follow an authority ignore any counter-evidence to the authority’s claim, no matter how strong.
+The authority could be anyone or anything, including parents, a coach, a boss, a military leader, a document, or a god.

 Person 1 says Y is true.

 Person 1 is seen as the ultimate authority.